lopatnov/rollup-plugin-uglify/README.md

 [![Charity Health][charity_health]][dobro]

 Open source software is just a hobby.
 I am making it just for fun.
-A small amount of help will be more significant for charitable foundations.
+A small amount of help will be more significant for non-military charitable foundations.
 I propose to pay attention to the various local funds or to the volunteers in my country.
 I hope this will make someone's life better.

 ## Rights and Agreements [![LinkedIn][linkedinbage]][linkedin]